Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 Situation Status During Antibiotic Use?
 Status After Completing Antibiotics?

-Taking antibiotics for active bacterial infection with symptoms present No – Must wait until symptom-free!
-No – Wait recommended period after symptoms resolve (usually ≥48 hours)
+Taking antibiotics for active bacterial infection with symptoms present No – Usually deferred during active illness No – Wait until recovered and approved under local center rules

-Treated serious bacterial infection requiring hospitalization (e.g., pneumonia) No – Deferral required during treatment!
-No – Wait at least several weeks post-treatment & full recovery!
+Treated serious bacterial infection requiring hospitalization (e.g., pneumonia) No – Deferral required during treatment No – A longer wait is commonly required after full recovery

-Taking antibiotics for viral illness misdiagnosed as bacterial (e.g., cold) No – Wait until all symptoms clear!
-No – Still wait until fully recovered!
+Taking antibiotics while you still have viral-type symptoms (e.g., cold or flu symptoms) No – Wait until all symptoms clear No – Still wait until fully recovered

 Key Takeaways: Can I Donate Blood If I’m On Antibiotics?